zjkal/mysql-helper/README_EN.md

 > v1.0.0 Sep 2, 2023
 > * Initial Release

+## 💖sponsor me

+Your recognition is the motivation to move on, if you think `MysqlHelper` is helpful to you, please [🙏support me](https://zjkal.cn/sponsor), thank you!

 ## 📖License

 The MIT License (MIT).
 Please see [License File](https://github.com/zjkal/mysql-helper/blob/main/LICENSE) for more information.